 Derek Seiber, a Systems Administrator overseeing IT Operations for Memorial Health System, and employed by CareTech Solutions, had been experiencing Citrix XenApp and MEDITECH end user experience issues since he joined the team in 2010.
 Specifically, printer crashes, which would happen on average a hundred times a day because they lacked visibility into what was happening in their Citrix XenApp and MEDITECH environment.

 Derek was using VMware’s vCOPs with Enterprise Plus licensing to monitor his environment.
 With this solution, he only had visibility into the VMware hypervisor level and not Citrix XenApp or MEDITECH.
 Derek knew that to permanently resolve these issues, he would need a comprehensive monitoring and troubleshooting software that offered broad and deep visibility into the entire virtual desktop infrastructure, not just parts of it.
+So they deployed the Goliath Automatic Citrix Discovery and Dependency map (see below).
+This is now their NOC view which enables them to see at a glance the health of the entire environment.

 The Solution: Pinpoint Root Cause with Deep Visibility into the Citrix-MEDITECH Environment